dannagle/PacketSender/README.md

 ## Documentation (Command Line)

 The command line extension used in Windows installations is .com.
 Using .exe will launch the GUI.
 Leave off the extension and Windows will choose the correct program.
-The same executable conrols the command line and GUI for Mac and Linux operating systems.
+The same executable controls the command line and GUI for Mac and Linux operating systems.

 ![Packet Sender CLI screenshot](screenshots/packetsender_command_line.png)